nflverse/nfldata/DATASETS.md

 - `team`: The team.
 - `url`: URL of an image where a transparent team logo is located.

-This is based off [a version](https://raw.githubusercontent.com/statsbylopez/BlogPosts/master/nfl_teamlogos.csv) done by [Michael Lopez](https://twitter.com/StatsbyLopez), but includes a manual fix for the Tennessee Titans logo (which had a white rather than transparent background) and also supports older team abbreviations (`SD` and `STL`).
+This is based off [a version](https://raw.githubusercontent.com/statsbylopez/BlogPosts/master/nfl_teamlogos.csv) done by [Michael Lopez](https://twitter.com/StatsbyLopez), but includes a manual fix for the Tennessee Titans logo (which had a white rather than transparent background on Wikipedia for some reason) and also supports older team abbreviations (`SD` and `STL`).

 <a name="logos"/>